 Also known as a sourdough starter, a sourdough culture is composed of a mixture of flour and water.
 It undergoes a fermentation process and produces naturally occurring wild yeast and bacteria.
 This becomes a leavening agent that will make baked goods rise, and it will also give a distinct sour and tangy flavour.

 Sourdough culture and sourdough bread don’t contain dairy products.
 A sourdough culture only consists of flour and water.
 While a common sourdough bread only consists of the starter, flour, salt, and water.
 So it’s best to say that it’s dairy-free.

 It’s not the traditional practice, but sourdough bread can also contain dairy products.
 Some bakers use milk to replace some amounts of water in the recipe.
 It’s believed that this makes the bread taste richer and the crumb softer and lighter.

 Traditionally, sourdough is vegan-friendly.
-But since some bakers incorporate new products, some breads can be non-vegan.
+But since some bakers incorporate new products, some bread can be non-vegan.
 So if you’re a consumer who wants to determine if your buying is a vegan sourdough, read the ingredients.
 And if it’s not indicated, asking the baker or store staff for it will make you more comfortable.